 - A Day in the Limelight: "Chuck vs. Tom Sawyer".
-Jeff is the only character not related to Chuck's spy work that got his own episode.
+Jeff is the only supporting Buy More character that got his own episode.

 - Hidden Depths: Amazingly so.
 Jeff is one of the first characters to really remark on how Sarah is Chuck's true love when he's briefly dating Hannah, even though the rest of the cast thinks Chuck really "has it going."
 When Lester makes a total mess of Chuck and Sarah's wedding video he not only fixes it, but produces an incredibly sweet and romantic tribute.
 Ellie is so astonished that she even kisses him.
 It's eventually revealed that much of Jeff's creepy behavior is the result of probable Carbon Monoxide poisoning from sleeping in his van while it's running, so it's implied that Jeff is actually a very intelligent and sensitive guy.

 - I Am Spartacus: Literally says this after he chugs 12 cans of beer... at once!